mrWh1te/ngLibrary/README.md

 WIP

 This pattern can grow with the needs of the app, by adding an additional layer ie breaking Component Modules into Sub-Component Modules (ie Component-Dialog Modules).
 But preferably, if the app is going to be massive in pages & features, to include an additional layer of separation between Modules and Domains, ie Domain Features.

-### Storybook

-[Storybook](https://storybook.js.org/) has been setup as an example to demonstrate the feasibility of *UI first development*, as a means to reduce development time in building new features.
-If your team is writing smart/business logic over and over again while building new features, it's highly recommended to try building the UI components first, so your development team can build the more complex business logic once.

 The app is running Angular v9.